Carl Skoglund: In America

 In the United States, Skoglund joined the IWW and spent a period on a railroad construction gang after which he went into the woods working as a lumberjack.
 There he suffered a serious foot injury, after which the company fired him.

 Skoglund went to Minneapolis where he sought medical care, maintaining himself by working as a janitor and boiler tender.
 As the injury mended and he could get around better, he worked as a mechanic and took job as a car repairman in the railway shop.
 Skoglund joined the Socialist Party of Eugene V. Debs in 1914 and became one of the left-wing leaders of the Party's Scandinavian Federation.
 Skoglund helped translate the works of Karl Marx from German to English.

 In 1917, a split in the Socialist Party was caused by the Russian Revolution in which the left-wing of the party provided the main force to found the American Communist Party in 1919, which became affiliated with the Communist International led by Lenin, Zinoviev and Trotsky.
 Carl Skoglund was one of the founding members of the American Communist Party.
 In 1922, after having been the organizer and leader of a major strike, Skoglund was blacklisted on the railroads, and he had to turn to driving a coal truck for a living.

 Socialist Workers Party

 Carl Skoglund was expelled from the Communist Party in 1928 for opposing Stalinism and supporting Trotsky and Bolshevism–Leninism.
 Carl Skoglund helped the American Trotskyist James P. Cannon (also expelled from the CP) to found the Socialist Workers Party in 1938.
 Skoglund also played an important part in the great Teamsters strike in Minneapolis in the 1930s together with Farrell Dobbs and Ray Dunne.
-Skoglund was one of the 18 SWP leaders (including Cannon, Dunne, and Dobbs) imprisoned in World War II under the Smith Act.
+Skoglund was one of the 18 SWP leaders (including Cannon, Dunne, and Dobbs) imprisoned in World War II under the Smith Act, receiving a 16-month sentence.
 The US government tried to deport Carl Skoglund in the 1950s and he was still under deportation orders on the day he died in 1960.